Skip to main content

 Step 1: Update version references

-To upgrade, change the version of the module in the ref parameter to the version you'd like to use and make any additional changes needed.
+To upgrade, change the version of the module to the version you'd like to use and make any additional changes needed.

 tip